facebook/react-native-website/docs/handling-touches.md

 ## Scrolling and swiping

 Gestures commonly used on devices with touchable screens include swipes and pans.
 These allow the user to scroll through a list of items, or swipe through pages of content.
 For these, check out the [ScrollView](scrollview.md) Core Component.

+## Known issues

+- [react-native#29308](https://github.com/facebook/react-native/issues/29308#issuecomment-792864162): The touch area never extends past the parent view bounds and on Android negative margin is not supported.